gromflomite/melomania/README.md

 - [ ]  Create / delete / update users

 #### REST API
-- [ ] Authentication (API key) - Be careful: Now, the API calls are not authenticated and any user is able to execute all of them against th DB.
+- [ ] Authentication (API key) - Be careful: Now, the API calls are not authenticated and any user is able to execute any of them against the DB.

 ## Known issues
 * Password validation:

 	Password is client side hashed using JS.
-I do not know how to validate a min or max length in server side.
+I do not know how to validate a min and/or max length in server side.